This bloody battle between Greeks and Persians was a fight for the future of democracy

 Hippias – the Athenian tyrant deposed in the name of democracy – found refuge in the court of Darius the Great.
 Darius was the leader of the Persian empire, a ravenous superpower whose control stretched from India all the way to the borders of Ancient Greece.

 Darius had a personal vendetta against Athens.
 In 499 BCE, a number of Persian-controlled cities had launched a revolt, and the people of Athens, on the other side of the Mediterranean, had sent troops to support the cause.
 The revolts had ultimately failed, but Darius refused to forget the fact that the Athenians had moved against him.
 He tasked one of his servants to say “remember the Athenians” three times per day, so that he would remember to take his revenge.

 When Hippias arrived in the Persian court, he sensed an opportunity, and asked Darius to restore him to his former position of power.
 In return, he promised to run Athens in the name of the Persian empire.
 Darius agreed, and eagerly assembled an army of 20,000 men.

 The Persian invasion

-In 490 BCE, the Persian army crossed the Mediterranean and landed at Marathon, an area to the west of Athens.
+In 490 BCE, the Persian army crossed the Mediterranean and landed at Marathon, an area to the east of Athens.
 Hippias accompanied the army, impatient to overthrow the fledgling democracy and reclaim the Athenian throne.